92alanc/tweet-reader/README.md

 * Bolsonaro

 Current president of Brazil.
-Like Donald Trump, extremely hated by the establishment media, artists, feminists, academia, most big companies and the left in general for having a different opinion.
+Like Donald Trump, Jair Bolsonaro is extremely hated by the establishment media, artists, feminists, academia, most big companies and the left in general for having a different opinion.

 Always gets called a bigot, racist, homophobe, nazi, fascist, sexist, etc.